-The end goal of IoT is to achieve true home automation, with hardware and solutions provided by firms like http://digitalinteriors.co.uk/, making this a reality today for those who are willing to make an early investment in this tech.
+The end goal of IoT is to achieve true home automation company, with hardware and solutions provided by firms like https://digitalinteriors.co.uk/, making this a reality today for those who are willing to make an early investment in this tech.

 For the moment, there is still a degree of compartmentalisation when it comes to the different aspects of a connected home.
 You might, for example, invest in a Nest thermostat, which not only allows for remote interactions to take place thanks to its internet connectivity but also supports the ability to learn about your heating habits and self-adjust depending on the situation.